Beyond the Spell: A Dynamic Logic Analysis of Misdirection: A Dynamic Logic of Misdirection

 \begin{proof} First, thanks to Lemma~\ref{lemma:reductionvalid} (using the rule $\axm{RE}$) we get that every formula of $\dol$ is provable (in $\dolaxiom$) equivalent to one of $\ol$.
 Thus, by Proposition~\ref{th:completeness} and Lemma~\ref{lemma:preservation-updates}, completeness over Euclidean and transitive relational models follows. \end{proof}

 Based on the technical issues described above (i.e., the loss of seriality after updating a model), we obtain some undesired conceptual behaviour.
 If some agent $a$ believes that $\varphi$ in a serial model (i.e., in which the current state has at least a successor via $a$), naturally it is not the case that the agent also believes $\neg\varphi$.
 This is due to the fact that some successor of the current point exists, and since all successors must satisfy $\varphi$, it cannot be the case that they also satisfy $\neg\varphi$.
 However, after updating a model via an action that does not preserve seriality (i.e., that removes all successors of the current state), the agent believes both $\varphi$ and $\neg\varphi$, as not having successors trivializes what the agent believes.
-This issue is known in epistemic logic as the \emph{omniscience} phenomenon, and has been extensively discussed in the literature (see e.g.,~\cite{Vardi86,Rasmussen2015}).
-For this reason, we will not discuss this limitation any further here and choose to proceed with our framework despite it.
+Therefore, the agent's beliefs may become \emph{inconsistent}.
+Although this is an undesirable issue, it is a standard characteristic in dynamic epistemic logic, and thus we will not discuss this limitation any further here and choose to proceed with our framework despite it.